The UNC Policy Manual

 C. Review of Results.
-The final results of this background investigation shall be reviewed by the president, appropriate members of the president’s senior staff, the officers of the Board of Governors, and the chair and vice chair of the Committee on Personnel and Tenure.
+The final results of this background investigation shall be reviewed by the president, appropriate members of the president’s senior staff, the officers of the Board of Governors, and the chair and vice chair of the Committee on University Personnel.
 This information may be shared with other members of the Board of Governors only with the direct authorization of the chair and the president when deemed necessary for the proper conduct of a search.

 VII.
 Nomination to the Board of Governors.
 Following interviews and successful completion of an appropriate background investigation, the president may either identify one candidate for nomination to the Board of Governors or return the slate to the board of trustees with instructions for further action.

 VIII.
 Negotiation of Terms and Conditions of Appointment.
-The president shall consult with the Board of Governors officers and the chair of the Committee on Personnel and Tenure about the president’s proposed nomination and negotiation of conditional terms and conditions of appointment.
-The negotiated terms and conditions may include: compensation (including base salary, consistent with the Board of Governors approved market salary ranges), retirement plan participation; deferred compensation incentive and retention plans; stipends, and allowances; and written contract provisions, including length of appointment and retreat rights.
+The president shall consult with the Board of Governors officers and the chair of the Committee on University Personnel about the president’s proposed nomination and negotiation of conditional terms and conditions of appointment.
+The negotiated terms and conditions may include: compensation (including base salary, consistent with the Board of Governors approved market salary ranges), retirement plan participation; deferred compensation incentive and retention plans; stipends, and allowances.

 IX.
 Election of the Chancellor